da4asandbox/modules-css/historicizing-data/lesson-2.md

 - Activity: The Trans-Atlantic Slave Trade Database (25 min.)
 - Tutorial: Exploring Tabular Data (25 min.)
 - Debrief (10 min.)

-# Readings

-**Assigned Reading**
-- Daina Ramey Berry, *The Price for Their Pound of Flesh: The Value of the Enslaved, from Womb to Grave* (2016), pp. 1-9, 33-57.
-    - Alternative reading: "Episode 176: Daina Ramey Berry, The Value of the Enslaved from Womb to Grave", *Ben Franklin's World Podcast* (March 6, 2018).

-**Further Reading: **
-- Jessica Marie Johnson, [“Markup Bodies: Black [Life] Studies and Slavery [Death] Studies at the Digital Crossroads”](https://doi.org/10.1215/01642472-7145658) *Social Text* (2018) 36 (4 (137)): 57–79.
-- Caitlin Rosenthal, “Slavery’s Scientific Management: Masters and Managers” in Sven Beckert and Seth Rockman, eds. *Slavery’s Capitalism* (2015)

 # Lesson Plan